 Sign permit applications should be made early, as it can be a time consuming and detailed process to get a sign permit.

-Review the available resources, or contact the Business Hub for more information.
+Review the below links or contact the Business Hub for more information.

 Note: Some sign companies will apply for and obtain the sign permits on your behalf.
 Check with your sign company to see if that is a service that they offer, as it can save time if they are familiar with the process in London.